braph-software/BRAPH-2/tutorials/data/tut_ba/readme.md

 ## Plot the Brain Atlas  [⬆](#Table-of-Contents)

-Once you are satisfied with the brain atlas, you can plot it by pushing the button ``Plot Brain Atlas'' (Figure 7a).
+Once you are satisfied with the brain atlas, you can plot it by pushing the button "Plot Brain Atlas" (Figure 7a).
 This will open an image with a brain surface and nodes corresponding to the brain regions (Figure 7b).